 Based on traffic statistics tracked by independent industry monitor GameIntel and available exclusively on the Poker Industry PRO Data platform, our premium news site, PokerStars PA’s cash game traffic has nearly tripled in just less than a month.

-The lone operating online poker room in the state is currently peaking at an all-time high, with its 7-day moving average rising to 622 concurrent cash game seats filled, a remarkable surge of 145% since the month started.
+The lone operating PA online poker room is currently peaking at an all-time high, with its 7-day moving average rising to 622 concurrent cash game seats filled, a remarkable surge of 145% since the month started.
 It beats its previous highest level of nearly 500 seats seen during the first week of January.

 Expect that 7-day moving average to continue to soar as single day data points began spiking two weeks ago and continue to rise.
 As many as 720 concurrent cash game seats were occupied on Monday and that number is only expected to rise in the coming days.